 Our approach to climate change

 Sustainability covers a broad spectrum of environmental and social matters, with climate change being one of the defining challenges of our time.
-As a leading global financial institution, we recognize the role we have to play in addressing this challenge and helping to shape the global transition to a sustainable and climate-friendly economy.
-Our climate statement gives a compact overview of our approach in the fight against climate change.
+Deutsche Bank recognized the risks of climate change and, as a leading global financial institution, we acknowledge the role we have to play in shaping the global transition to a sustainable and climate-friendly economy.

 By signing the Paris Pledge for Action in 2015, we demonstrated our commitment to contribute to the goals of the Paris Agreement.
-We reinforced this statement by joining the German Financial Sector’s collective commitment to Climate Action in June 2020.
-We welcome the European Union’s ambition of becoming carbon neutral and will support efforts in progressing with the European Commission’s action plan on sustainable finance as well as transitioning the economy, as laid out in the Commission’s EU Green Deal.
+We reinforced this statement by joining German Financial Sector’s collective commitment to Climate Action in June 2020.

 - Oil and gas projects via hydraulic fracturing in countries with extremely high water stress

 - New oil and gas projects in the Arctic region (as demarcated by the 10° C July Isotherm boundary)

 - New projects involving exploration, production, transport/processing of oil sands

 In addition, we are systematically reviewing our global business activities in the Oil and Gas sector, set a target to significantly reduce the volume of financed emissions (Scope 3) by 2030 for the sector, and started the dialog with its clients on their decarbonization strategies.